 After a Summer of glorious weather, it seemed like our central heating systems had been put into retirement, but now with temperatures dropping, especially at night, we are suddenly having to fire up the boiler and radiators once again.
 Central Heating Boilers don’t last forever, and if yours is more than a few years old, you may need to look at getting it serviced so that it will work perfectly during a cold snap.
 Similarly, your radiators may need updating and replacing, or at the very least they may need bleeding after a summer of inactivity.

-You can check your boiler for yourself by looking at the pressure gage and noting down the reading, If in doubt. seek professional advice.
+You can check your boiler for yourself by looking at the pressure gage and noting down the reading, If in doubt about the safety of your boiler, you can seek professional help for any boiler repair.
+If you aren’t entitled to financial support e.g. via a boiler grant, you may want to check out boiler finance schemes instead.

 Stock up on fuel